 We have a vibrant children’s and youth community and are blessed by their presence.
 During the program year, Sunday school starts at 9:45am and continues until they join their families for communion.
 On the first Sunday of the month, children join in the 10:00 am service, which is specially tailored for their learning style and engagement.

-If you have children and wish to know more before coming, please contact Tiana Wimmer, who heads our program for young children, Godly Play.
-She is eager to welcome you and your children to our parish.
+If you have children and wish to know more before coming, please contact Gerry Caprio -- -- who is coordinating our program for young children, Godly Play.
+We are eager to welcome you and your children to our parish!